legacysurvey/legacysurvey/pages/dr9/updates.rst

     * Notably, `cosmic rays are no longer masked`_ by the CP.

-  - The CP now has improved star-flats fit across all of the imaging.
+  - The CP now has improved star flats fit across all of the imaging.

+* Changes in the CP (in particular the switch from dark sky flats to `DES`_ star flats) produced residual sky patterns `that have been corrected`_.

 * The Tractor pipeline now includes iterative fitting: